grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 You can edit a playlist including adding, removing, and rearranging the order of dashboards.

-### Edit a playlist

 1. Click **Dashboards** in the main menu.
 1. Click **Playlists**.
 1. Find the playlist you want to update and click **Edit playlist**.
+Do one or more of the following:

-   - Edit - Update the name and time interval, then add or remove dashboards from the playlist using instructions in [Create a playlist](#create-a-playlist).
+   - Edit - Update the name and time interval.
    - Add dashboards - Search for dashboards by title or tag to add them to the playlist.
    - Rearrange dashboards - Click and drag the dashboards into your desired order.
    - Remove dashboards - Click the **X** next to the name of the dashboard you want to remove from the playlist.